 The use of the material is banned in Australia today, and Melbourne is no exception.
-If you live in an older Melbourne house and are planning to renovate it or build on an existing structure, you need to do need asbestos testing and abatement.
+If you live in an older house and are planning to renovate it or build on an existing structure, you need to do need asbestos testing and abatement.

 Extraction is not something that you should attempt to do on your own even though it will translate to lower costs.
 It poses a severe risk to your health and is illegal.
 It is important to only hire professionals.

 Here is a brief guide to the procedure involved:

 The material is not identified by just looking using your eyes.
 It requires professionals (such as our company) that have received specialised training and have the necessary experience to do the proper risk assessment.

 Our team of licensed professionals inspects the commercial establishment or house and collects samples that are sent to a laboratory for more analysis.

 If the material is present, it should be first evaluated before any further action is taken.
 If it is not yet damaged, it should be left alone.
 While it is not risky until damaged, it is still advisable to have it removed.

 Abatement experts wear protective equipment that’s subsequently disposed of after the job is complete.
 Once it is removed successfully, it should be wrapped in a plastic bag twice and properly labelled.